clementlange/symfony-api-platform-sdk/README.md

 - /Repository/ApiTokenRepository.php
 - /Service/ApiPlatformSdk/ (and subclasses)

-Imporant : API token entity uses UUID as unique identifier.
+**Important** : The ApiToken entities use UUID as unique ID.
 You need to add `ramsey/uuid` and `ramsey/uuid-doctrine` to your Symfony project :

 - `composer require ramsey/uuid`
 - `composer require ramsey/uuid-doctrine`